josmar-crwdstffng/angular/aio/content/guide/animations.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-When you use the CLI to create your app, the root application module `app.module.ts` is placed in the `src/app` folder.
+When you use the CLI to create your app, the root application module `app.module.ts` is placed in the `src/app` directory.

 </div>